dotnet/csharplang/proposals/required-members.md

 ### Accessibility

-It is an error to mark a member required if the member is less accessible than the member's containing type.
+It is an error to mark a member required if the member cannot be set in any context where the containing type is visible.
 The member must also be settable by consumers, meaning that:
 * If the member is a field, it cannot be `readonly`.
 * If the member is a property, it must have a setter or initer at least as accessible as the member's containing type.